9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Top tip: Eat cold fries the next day because cooled-down cooked potatoes form more resistant starch[46], which feeds our gut bacteria.

-A Cup of Green Tea with Almonds and Dark Chocolate
+A Cup Of Green Tea With Almonds And Dark Chocolate

 A cup of green tea with a snack is a great mid-morning or mid-afternoon pick-me-up which a load of health benefits.
-Green tea can increase fat-burning[47], especially when combined with exercise.
+Green tea can increase fat burning,[47] especially when combined with exercise.

 Nuts are an easy, energy-dense snack that you can take on the go or just grab a handful at home.
-Almonds are high in antioxidants such as vitamin E[48], can stabilize blood sugar, and help you lose body fat.
+Almonds are high in antioxidants such as vitamin E,[48] which can stabilize blood sugar, and help you lose body fat.

 Combining almonds with dark chocolate has been shown to lower cholesterol levels[49] and reduce the risk of heart disease.